LofiSu/LofiSu/README.md

 - 💞️ I’m looking to collaborate on web.
 - 📫 How to reach me :3577995715@qq.com
 - 😄 Pronouns: entj
-- ⚡ Fun fact: photograph design UI Ux.
+- ⚡ Fun fact: Interaction design-HCI- UI- Ux.

 <!---
 LofiSu/LofiSu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.